 As with the traditional aiming protocol the key to success is not to shoot a high volume of rounds but to shoot well-placed rounds to stop the threat.
 In an earlier post, shown below, we wrote about the stopping power of ammunition and told readers that the size of the round is not as important as accurate shot placement.
 Hits count, not shots fired.

 Here is a short YouTube video of an interview with an instructor from Gunsight Academy about FSP technique.

 Point Shooting Techniques

 Point shooting is not the same as the flash sight picture technique.
 Point shooting does not use front or rear sights in deadly force encounters of less than three yards and you must act quickly, decisively, and aggressively.
 This technique must be practiced with great care.
 We have seen a YouTube video where a shooter is demonstrating the technique using a holster that requires the trigger finger to release the firearm from the holster.
 As he rapidly withdraw the gun from the holster the trigger finger slipped off the retention release and went right onto the trigger.
 He shot himself in the upper leg.
 He lived to tell about it with great embarrassment.

 Another “surprise” when practicing this technique for the first time is the concussive force of the shot as it hits the target.
 It can be startling which can result in a negligent discharge.

 Given the physiological changes in your body in a life and death encounter that include an adrenaline rush, a reduction in visual acuity, a reduction is peripheral vision, and depth perception, the impairment of reflexes, the reduction in fine motor skills, among others, using the point shooting technique beyond 3 yards will likely result in you missing your target.
-So, use point shooting for 2 to 3 yard distances, the flash sight picture technique when shooting at 3 to 10 yards, and sighted shooting for distances beyond 10 yards.
+So, use point shooting for 2 to 3 yard distances, the FSP technique when shooting at 3 to 10 yards, and sighted shooting for distances beyond 10 yards.

 In the video below, Rob Leatham discusses point shooting.